 Assembly of our products is carried out in four places at present.
 Our data acquisition products and motion sensors are produced and distributed in the UK from our Edinburgh production facility.
 Our printers are currently produced in Weymouth, where Martech also undertake any production required as part of their engineering design services.
-Similarly, Colmek undertake any production required as part of their engineering projects in Salt Lake City, Utah.
+Similarly, Colmek undertake any production required as part of their engineering design services.
+Similarly, Colmek undertake any production required as part of their engineering between their engineering projects in Salt Lake City, Utah.
 Finally, the production of our EchoscopeTM product is currently located in Norway, but is moving shortly to our facility in Utah.